 Clean up: If roses have grown excessively, they may be subject to snow and wind damage.
-In November, prune all tall plants by one-third of their height.
-Otherwise, mid-April is best.
+To prevent this, prune all tall plants by one-third of their height in November.
+Otherwise, mid-April pruning is best.
+Around Thanksgiving, remove all leaves and debris from the ground; this will help prevent the spread of some diseases

-In December, remove all leaves and debris from the ground.
-This will help prevent the spread of some diseases.
-When the night temperatures drop to 20 degrees Fahrenheit for several days, mound soil over the rose crown.
+Dirt mounds: When the night temperatures drop to 20 degrees Fahrenheit for several days, mound soil over the rose crown.
 The soil should be eight to ten inches deep.
 Bring soil in from other parts of the garden to avoid disturbing the roots of the plant being covered.

-For more information, see the following Colorado State University Extension fact sheet(s).
+For more information, see the following Colorado State University Extension information:

 Do you have a question?
 Try Ask an Expert!